ShuleiLiu/AIEA-GIF/EasyTasks.md

 # Easy Tasks

 The optimal robots obtained by GA, BO, RFEA, and AIEA in five independent runs.

 The numbers of real fitness evaluations is set as 100.

+The page's loading speed is slow, please be patient.
+Thank you!
 <table>
 <tr>
 <td><center>Task</center></td>